Skip to content

 Our approach

-Find out more about how bringing together schools, libraries and cultural organisations can help to embed reading for enjoyment in schools and communities.
+Find out more about how we partnered with schools, libraries and cultural organisations to bring together the community of Islington to make lasting change and embed reading for enjoyment within its schools and communities.

 Key partners